BrianPugh/cyclopts/docs/source/getting_started.rst

    if __name__ == "__main__":
        app()

-Running it:
+Execute it with an argument:

 .. code-block:: bash

    $ python main.py Alice
    Hello Alice!

-Breaking down what happened here:
+Here's what's happening:

 1. We created a function, ``main``, and registered it to ``app`` as the default function.

-2. We then called ``app()``, this invokes Cyclopts to start parsing the command-line inputs.
+2. Invoking ``app()`` triggers Cyclopts to parse CLI inputs.

-3. Cyclopts sees that we called the script with a single positional argument with value ``"Alice"``.
-   Cyclopts checks the type hint of the first positional argument in ``main``.
-   Because we did not provide a type hint for the ``name`` parameter, cyclopts will default to assuming type ``str``.
-   Cyclopts casts the input ``Alice`` to a string; since it's already inherently a string this doesn't really do anything.

-4. After parsing the arguments, Cyclopts finally executes ``main("Alice")``.
+3. Cyclopts identifies ``"Alice"`` as a positional argument and, in the absence of an explicit type hint for ``name``, defaults to treating it as a string.

+4. Cyclopts calls the registered default ``main("Alice")``, and the greeting is printed.

 ^^^^^^^^^^^^^^^^^^
 Multiple Arguments
 ^^^^^^^^^^^^^^^^^^
-To further drive the point home, lets add more arguments:
+Extending the example, lets add more arguments:

 .. code-block:: python